Master of Educational Technology and Applied Learning Sciences: FAQ

 What language tests do you accept to demonstrate my ability to communicate and work in American English?

-If your native language (mother tongue) is NOT English, you are required to take one of the following American English tests: TOEFL iBT, TOEFL iBT Home, TOEFL Essentials, IELTS, IELTS Indicator, or DET (DuoLingo English Test).
+If your native language (mother tongue) is NOT English, you are required to take one of the following American English tests: TOEFL iBT, TOEFL iBT Home, TOEFL Essentials, IELTS, IELTS Indicator, or DET (Duolingo English Test).
 It does not matter whether you have earned your undergraduate or graduate degree in the United States or in your native land.
 Your application will be considered incomplete without the English language test score.

-Will you waive the TOEFL, IELTS, or DuoLingo English Test requirement for me?
+Will you waive the TOEFL, IELTS, or Duolingo English Test requirement for me?

 No. This program is very intense, and the program demands that students have excellent language skills in order to succeed.
-The TOEFL, IETLS, or DuoLingo English Test is required of all students whose native language (mother tongue) is NOT English.
+The TOEFL, IETLS, or Duolingo English Test is required of all students whose native language (mother tongue) is NOT English.
 It does not matter whether you have earned your undergraduate or graduate degree in the United States or in your native land.
 Your application will be considered incomplete without the English language test score.

 Yes.
 If your test meets our requirements as stated below, you may upload an unofficial copy of your score report in your online application.
-Your application will NOT be considered COMPLETE without an English langauge test score.
+Your application will NOT be considered COMPLETE without an English language test score.

-Can I submit an expired TOEFL, IELTS, or DuoLingo English test?
+Can I submit an expired TOEFL, IELTS, or Duolingo English test?

-If your test meets our requirements as stated below, and you graduated this year or will graduate next year from an undergraduate university in an English speaking country you may submit expired test scores up to five years old.
+If your test meets our requirements as stated below, and you graduated this year or will graduate next year from an undergraduate university in an English speaking country, you may submit expired test scores up to five years old.

 What is the minimum TOEFL requirement?

 For the iBT, a minimum score of 25 in each of the subsections is strongly preferred although on occasion we will accept students with a speaking score of 23 or 24.
 If your speaking score is below 25, we may contact you for an interview via Zoom which will be recorded.
-For the Computer Based Test (CBT), a minimum score of 250 is required.
-For the Paper Based Test (PBT), a minimum score of 600 is required.
+For the Computer Based Test (cBT), a minimum score of 250 is required.
+For the Paper Based Test (pBT), a minimum score of 600 is required.

 What is the minimum IELTS requirement?

-What is the minimum DuoLingo English Test requirement?
+What is the minimum Duolingo English Test requirement?

 What are the GRE and TOEFL institution and department codes?